 24″x16″ oil on panel

-My painting is intended to capture a fulcrum when things changed, not for the best and, on a superficial level, is probably about the day and transcendent moment Captain Cook sailed into Botany Bay.
-But, on a deeper level, is intended to get at a foreboding – the premonition of consequences that we need to recognize and account for and build into our decision-making about how to live on this earth.
+My painting is an attempt to capture a fulcrum when things changed, not for the best.
+On a superficial level it depicts the day and transcendent moment Captain Cook sailed into Botany Bay.
+But, on a deeper level, the painted conveys a foreboding – the premonition of consequences that we need to recognize and account for, and that we need to build into our decision-making about how to live on this earth.

 All of the figures are male and are intended to be entranced looking at the terrible, confusing thing that arrives.
 The one figure turned away, (probably wailing – certainly profoundly distressed) is the pregnant female.
 She is the seer.
 I feel very sure that if we are going to survive as a species, if we are not going to lose almost everything, (all flora and fauna), it will be the result of the return to preeminence of our core Mother Energy.